Saeed1989/marn-mean-web-mobile-boilerplate/README.md

 - [MongoDB] - The application data platform
 - [Testing Library] - React Testing Library
 - [Axios] - Promise based HTTP client for the browser and node.js
+- [RxJS] - Reactive Extensions Library for JavaScript.
+- [NgRx] - Store is RxJS powered global state management for Angular applications, inspired by Redux.
+- [Karma] - Karma is a task runner for our tests.
+- [Jasmine] - Jasmine is a behavior-driven development framework for testing JavaScript code.
+- [Cypress] - Cypress is a JavaScript end to end testing framework.

 #### Server side

 - [Node.js] - evented I/O for the backend
 - [Express.js] - Fast, unopinionated, minimalist web framework for Node.js
-- [Mongoose] - mongoose
+- [Mongoose] - Mongodb object modeling for node.js
-- [Swagger]
+- [Swagger] - API development and testing tool
-- [Jest]
+- [Jest] - JavaScript testing framework
-- [Super Test]
+- [Super Test] - Super test API testing framework

 Details frameworks and packages can be found in the package.json files in the server and client directory.

 ## Features

 - Information of diverse fields is shown to the end clients category-wise.
-- In the admin panel data entry is done for users that have log-in credentials.
+- In the admin panel data entry can be done after log in authentication.
 - In the admin panel users have different levels of access.

 ## Parts

+Following are the parts of the project.
+Details of each part are given in the readme file in folder to the correspondit part.

 #### End client web application
 This is the end client part of the project.
 This is a React single-page web app.<br/>